stashed/mongodb/docs/mongodb.md

 product_name: stash
 menu_name: product_stash_0.8.3
 section_menu_id: guides
 ---

 # Backup and Restore MongoDB database using Stash

-Stash supports backup and restores MongoDB database.
+Stash 0.9.0+ supports backup and restoration of MongoDB databases.
 This guide will show you how you can backup and restore your MongoDB database with Stash.

 ## Before You Begin